 Participating in the Saltz Internship Program is an opportunity for you to meet Museum personnel, explore scientific content, learn valuable skills for working with and teaching learners of all ages, and have an impact on the experiences of thousands of Museum visitors.

 The Saltz Internship Program is an intensive learning and work experience intended to build upon the Museum's (After School Program).
 Preference will be given to youth who have completed two After-School Program courses in life sciences, astronomy, or earth and planetary sciences, but all are encouraged to apply.

-Saltz intern applicants MUST:
+Saltz Internship applicants MUST:

-The Expedition Centers are made possible by a generous gift from the Gary Saltz Foundation, Inc.
+This program is made possible by a generous gift from the Gary Saltz Foundation, Inc.